 As a recording artist, Haskins has released 3 albums of his original music that defy genre categorization.
 Victor recorded and released his first album, The Truth, in 2013; this album features a quintet of improvisers exploring a wide range of emotions in a primarily acoustic setting.
 Haskins released his second album of original compositions, Showing Up, in 2019, featuring SKEIN, Victor’s main working ensemble.
 This album reflects Victors developments and experiments with a group sound that combines electronic sound design and live audio processing with his classic hallmark of intricate ensemble interplay and cinematic story arcs within compositions.
 Most recently in 2022, Haskins performed with SKEIN on his 3rd album release: Ikigai.
 Ikigai is a Japanese concept which loosely translates to “reason for living” in English.
 The music on this album is directly inspired by the philosophies that guide Victor’s life and personal interactions.
 CultureWorks Richmond awarded Victor a grant for the 2021-22 season to produce Ikigai.
 To accomplish this goal, Victor Haskins & SKEIN performed a series of eight free concerts for the Richmond community which Victor recorded and subsequently mixed and pressed into a CD.

-As an educator, Victor directs the In-School Jazz Ensembles for the John F. Kennedy Center for the Performing Arts in Washington, D.C., and teaches Jazz Trumpet, Improvisation, and the Jazz Ensemble at the College of William & Mary in Williamsburg, VA.
-Previously, he served on the faculty of the inaugural Izmir International Jazz Camp in Izmir, Turkey.
+As an educator, Victor Haskins teaches Trumpet, Improvisation, and the Jazz Ensemble at the College of William & Mary in Williamsburg, VA.
+He also teaches Improvisation at Eastern Mennonite University.
+Previously, Victor directed the In-School Jazz Ensembles for the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+(2014-2020), and served on the faculty of the inaugural Izmir International Jazz Camp in Izmir, Turkey.
 Haskins has given educational presentations at institutions such as the Jazz Education Network Conference, the University of Georgia, Virginia Commonwealth University, the Royal Academy of Music (England), Conservatoir Nadia et Lili Boulanger (France), the University of Richmond, TEDxVCU, and TEDxLizardCreek.
 As a curator, Haskins is the Director of the Ewell Concert Series at William & Mary.

 Victor holds a Jazz Studies/Performance degree from Virginia Commonwealth University where he completed the 4-year music program in only 3 years (the first and only person to ever accomplish this feat).
 Haskins was a member of the 2013 class of Betty Carter’s Jazz Ahead Residency at the Kennedy Center.